adrianosela/road-to-oscp/write-ups/proving-grounds/practice/intermediate/2024-03-06-pc/README.md

 After reading the code I realize the LinPEAS result show an active listener on this app's port 65432...

-Maybe `rpcpy` is vulnerable to something?
+Maybe `rpc.py` is vulnerable to something?

 ```
 ┌──(kali㉿kali)-[~]